Your diagnosis

 The Certified Yapper

 will finish the story with or without a listener.
-Consistency is a virtue.
+Honestly, they deserve one.

 See YAP's full file →I'll get back to it.
-I'll get back to all of it.
-Just not today.
+All of it.
+Just — not in this tab.